AltaPay/plugin-wordpress/wiki.md

 - Click on **Create Page** button **_(mandatory)_**
 - Click on **Save changes** button (in the bottom of the page).

-This will populate all the available terminals for the currenct API user.
+This will populate all the available terminals for the current API user.
 If you face any issue click on **Refresh connection** button, this will fetch the terminals again and populate the list.

 ## Configure fraud detection

+If you wish to enable fraud detection service and release/refund if fraud is detected then refer to the below screenshot.

 ![fraud_detection_service](docs/fraud_detection_service.png)